haugene/docker-transmission-openvpn/README.md

 From there you can start the service yourself, or do whatever (probably developer-related) you came to do.

 ## Controlling Transmission remotely
 The container exposes /config as a volume.
-This is the directory where the supplied transmission and PIA credentials will be stored.
+This is the directory where the supplied transmission and OpenVPN credentials will be stored.
 If you have transmission authentication enabled and want scripts in another container to access and control the transmission-daemon, this can be a handy way to access the credentials.
 For example, another container may pause or restrict transmission speeds while the server is streaming video.